OpenBB-finance/OpenBB/CONTRIBUTING.md

 Worthy methods to mention are:
   * `load_class`: Checks for an existing instance of the controller before creating a new one to speed up access to that menu.
-  * `custom_reset`: Should be used by controllers that rely on a state variable - meant to be overrided.
+  * `custom_reset`: Should be used by controllers that rely on a state variable - meant to be overridden.
 They should add the commands necessary to have the same data loaded.
-  * `print_help`: Meant to be overrided by each controller
+  * `print_help`: Meant to be overridden by each controller
   * `parse_input`: Processes the string the user inputs into a list of actionable commands
   * `switch`: Acts upon the command action received
   * `parse_known_args_and_warn`: Parses the command with the `-` and `--` flags and variables.
 Some built-in flags are: